How to Write Stellar Supporting Characters

 Secondary characters oppose the main character

-A secondary character that opposes your hero is one that stands in the way of their goal.
+A secondary character that opposes your hero and creates conflict is one that stands in the way of their goal.
 This is the antagonist.
 In the world of The Lord of the Rings, Sauron serves as the story’s primary antagonist, as he is the threat to all of Middle Earth.
 In The Hunger Games, the ultimate force opposing Katniss and her allies is the Capitol.

 However, your hero likely encounters other minor antagonists throughout their journey before reaching their final showdown with the “Big Bad.”
 In The Lord of the Rings, the Fellowship fights orcs and other monsters during their quest.
 In The Hunger Games, Katniss faces many other tributes in her effort to survive the Games.
 These tributes are a deadly challenge to Katniss’ goal of being the ultimate winner of the Games.
 This opposition drives much of the conflict as Katniss and the other tributes face off in the arena.